 - Difficulty: Easy

-The track, as one of the best things to do in Mount Aspiring National Park, is truly stunning with highlights including glaciers, beautiful waterfalls, and the surrounding mountain peaks.
+The track is truly stunning with highlights including glaciers, beautiful waterfalls, and the surrounding mountain peaks.
 A picture-perfect scene!
 From the viewpoint at the end, you can listen for avalanches and other signs of movement within the Rob Roy Glacier.

 This is a relatively easy hike, with a gradual incline towards the glacier viewpoint.
-Worth noting is that, unlike the Roy’s Peak Track, this hike has lots to see along the hike itself – so, be prepared to stop and take photos constantly.
+Worth noting is that, unlike the Roy’s Peak Track, this hike has lots to see along the hike itself – so, if you’re like me, be prepared to stop and take photos constantly!

-This is easily one of the best short hikes in Wanaka that’s often missed due to its location outside of Wanaka.
+This is easily one of the best short hikes in Wanaka that’s often missed due to it being a little further out of the way than many other trails.
+But don’t let the distance put you off, this is one unmissable trail!

 7. The Motatapu Track